 1. Embrace your bad day: It is okay to feel your emotions, all of them, both negative and positive.
 It is okay to be upset, stressed and down, even if you do not know why you are feeling that way.
 It is also okay to stay in a down or bad mood for the day as long as you are not taking things out on others, as this behavior will hurt your relationships.

 5. Let the Love In: Make a mental list of all of the wonderful things in your life, everything that makes you happy and smile.
-Thinking about the goodness in your life, can help you feel better.
+Thinking about all of the goodness in your life as well as everything you are grateful for, can help you feel better.
 Try to focus on the positive things in your life.
 Hugging loved ones, children and pets (trees are optional) can help.

 Appropriate guilt keeps us from making the same mistake twice.
 If you are feeling guilty for drinking excessively and your friends and family have expressed concern about your drinking, then this is healthy guilt.
 Your mind is trying to tell you that you are doing something that is not congruent with your body and an analysis of the behavior as well as insight may be useful for change.
 Healthy guilt helps us to examine our decisions and actions and make better and more appropriate choices.

 Unhealthy guilt is something we feel that is based on irrational or faulty logic.
 An example is when we feel guilty about setting healthy boundaries in our life or leaving an unhealthy relationship.
-Decisions based on unhealthy guilt can lead to poor decision making, problem solving as well as indecisiveness.
-Unhealthy guilt can control us and we may find ourselves making frequent decisions based on guilt.
+Decisions based on unhealthy guilt can lead to poor decision making, poor problem solving and indecisiveness.
+Unhealthy guilt can impede our decision making and we may find ourselves making frequent decisions based on guilt.
 At times unhealthy guilt can be a part of feeling inadequate about a situation/self or feeling down.
 If your guilt does not involve correcting something that you have done, then it is probably unhealthy guilt.

 The first thing we must do to manage feeling guilty is to recognize whether this is healthy guilt or unhealthy guilt.
 Unhealthy guilt clouds our judgment and healthy guilt assists us in making better choices.
 If you are feeling appropriate guilt, an apology may be the next step along with evaluating the situation and deciding how to do things differently in the future.
 Inappropriate guilt is not reality, just because you feel this, does not make the situation true.
 Accept you made an error, make amends and let it go.
 Harboring the guilt and negative self talk will not change the situation or improve your life.
 Accept responsibility, apologize and work toward moving forward.

 Guilt is a normal feeling when we have done something wrong.
 Depression is associated with feeling guilty, however, everyone who feels guilty is not depressed.
-People who are depressed tend to ruminate about things and find themselves with a list of items to feel guilty about, most of the time this is unhealthy guilt.
-The internal dialogue of a depressed person exacerbates the guilt and depression.
-This is faulty thinking and furthers the depression and negative self talk.
-If you suffer from depression, please seek professional support.
+People who have depression tend to ruminate about things and find themselves with a list of items to feel guilty about, most of the time this is unhealthy guilt.
+The internal dialogue of someone with depressive symptoms exacerbates the guilt and depression.
+This is faulty thinking and furthers the depressive symptoms and negative self talk.
+If you suffer from depression, and you find yourself ruminating, filled with guilt and experiencing negative self talk, it may be time to seek professional support.

 Disclaimer: This blog is meant for informational purposes only and is not a replacement for therapy or treatment.